 Belts in the Brazilian Jiu-Jitsu signify the level of skills and knowledge of every practitioner performing this martial art.
 In addition, colored belts worn by players who join competitions and tournaments are usually awarded to them after winning, which also signifies their respective rankings within the BJJ ranking system.

 Wearing your BJJ belt in between practices and training is not absolutely necessary, but why on earth wouldn’t you want to show your rank?
 Especially if you rank higher than a blue belt.
+And if you have stripes on your belt, that shows you are more experienced.
 However, if you are someone who has been religiously doing this combat sports for many years and has even attended numerous competitions in a row, gearing up yourself with the best belt brands in the markets may have already taken its spot in your uniform checklist.

 If you think wearing the appropriate belt would make you feel more comfortable and stylish while competing, check out this post with a list of best BJJ belt brands with real-time customer reviews.